aprilmintacpineda/fluxible-js/README.md

 `initializeStore` function expects an object as the only parameter, the object have a required property called `initialStore` which would be used as the initial value of the store.

-There's also the optional property called `persist` which should also be an object containing two required properties:
+There's also the optional property called `persist` which must also be an object containing two required properties:

-- `storage` which should be a reference to the storage that would be used to save the store.
+- `storage` which must be a reference to the storage that would be used to save the store.
 It must have `getItem` and `setItem` methods.
-Both methods should be synchronous.
+Both methods must be synchronous.
 Example would be `window.localStorage`.
 The call to `setItem` is deferred by 200ms, this is to minimize and to improve performance.
-- `restore` which should be a function that is synchronous.
+- `restore` which must be a function that is synchronous.
 Restore will be called upon initialization and will receive the `savedStore` as the its only argument.
 The `savedStore` would be an object containing the states that were previously saved to the storage.
-It should return an object which would be the states that you want to restore.
+It must return an object which would be the states that you want to restore.

 Persist feature would only save keys that were returned by `config.persist.restore`.
-That means, other states that you did not return in that method wouldn't be saved.
+That means, other states that you did not return in that method wouldn't be saved. `config.persist.restore` must not do anything else other than return the states you want to persist.
+It is also being used for the `config.persist.storage.saveItem` instead of recalculating, it simply calls `config.persist.restore` and expect it to return the states you want to persist.
+This optimizes performance.

 ###### Example